Vasaravelli/Vasaravelli/README.md

 End Sub

 Sub AutomateChrome(ByVal searchItem As String)
-    ' Define DevTools Protocol connection settings and message sending to interact with Chrome.
+    ' Define the path to the Chrome executable file Dim chromePath As String
-    ' You need to already have Chrome DevTools Protocol configured with your browser.
+    chromePath = "C:\Program Files\Google\Chrome\Application\chrome.exe" ' Adjust the path to where Chrome is installed on your machine

-    Dim chromeCmd As String
+    ' Command to launch Chrome with DevTools Protocol enabled Dim chromeCmd As String
-    chromeCmd = " --headless --disable-gpu --remote-debugging-port=9222" ' Ensure no Chrome debugging port option
+    chromeCmd = chromePath & " --remote-debugging-port=9222" ' Ensure no Chrome debugging port option

     ' Open Chrome with DevTools Protocol enabled
-    Shell chromePath & chromeCmd, vbNormalFocus
+    Shell chromeCmd, vbNormalFocus
     Sleep 2000 ' Wait for browser to open

     ' Insert the code to interact with the page, send the search term to the search box using CDP, and click the search button.